albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 ## Final Result

 Once the session has finished a report can be asked using the `get_report` method.
 This method returns a Pandas DataFrame where every row is the evaluation of every sequence, iteration and frame; as well as the timing of every iteration.
 From this report, information of the performance against processing time can be extracted for comparison among interactive methods.

+For a global summary with the values and the evaluation curve, use the `get_global_summary` method.
+This method returns a dictionary with all the metrics and values used to evaluate and compare models.
+For more information about how the evaluation works, please go to the [Challenge Section](/challenge/#evaluation).